 Ginelle Alvarez – Marriage and Family Therapist

-For the past few years, I have collaborated in assisting individuals with clinical symptoms such as anxiety, panic attacks, stress, sleep problems, and depressed mood.
-I have also served patients with more severe pathologies, including major depression, bipolar disorder, and schizophrenia.
-I run the partial hospitalization program, and provide individual and group psychotherapy to our patients.
-My role in this center is not limited to my patients, but also includes their family members and caretakers.
-I give them tools that help them manage the symptoms, understand the illness, and promote the well-being of the patient as well as themselves.
-This experience has equipped me with invaluable knowledge in guiding my clients towards a healthier and more fulfilling life.
-Inevitably, it has also led me to serve in a higher capacity by expanding my work into private practice.
+My role as a therapist is not limited to my patients, but also includes their family members and caretakers, providing them with tools to help them manage the symptoms, understand the illness, and promote the wellbeing of the patient as well as themselves.
+This experience has equipped me with the invaluable knowledge in guiding my clients towards a healthier and more fulfilling life.

-My experience in the mental health field has validated the complexity of human beings and the importance of assuming an integrative approach to addresses the psychological, spiritual, and physical components of our well-being.
-In an effort to become a more comprehensive and competent clinician, I am pursuing a certification in nutrition and health coaching that will allow me to incorporate physical health into the work I do as a psychotherapist.
-Including postmodern nutrition will give my clients additional tools to enhance their well-being and engage in fulfilling habits that promote physical and mental health.
+My experience in the mental health field has validated the complexity of human beings and the importance of assuming an integrative approach to address the psychological, spiritual, and physical components of our wellbeing.
+In an effort to become a more comprehensive and competent clinician, I obtained my certification in nutrition and health coaching from the Institute of Integrative Nutrition, which allows me to incorporate physical health into the work that I do as a psychotherapist.
+Including postmodern nutrition into my practice, provides my clients with additional tools to enhance their well-being and engage in fulfilling habits that promote physical and mental health.